C source code

 Street Journal article, or read Seth's own account of its

-history now that he's dropped anonoymity. |
+history now that he's dropped anonoymity. of CSS

-Carnegie Mellon University, be declared illegal?
+And here is a more accessible tutorial on CSS by Gregory Kesden.
+Should these lecture notes, taken from a course taught at Carnegie Mellon University, be declared illegal?
 What about this case study on CSS by Jason Cherry?

-t-shirt from CopyLeft
+from CopyLeft

 qrpff tie